parisba/heyparis/content/posts/ai-data-centres-tasmania/index.md

 And even if this were a good idea (it isn't), we've gone about it backwards: the flagship is already approved, contracted and under construction, and the inquiry is only being called now.
 We're nearly too late.
 Nearly.

 Contact your local representatives, both State and Federal, as well as your local council, and industry bodies like TasICT, and tell them what you think.
+[Sign the petition](https://haepetitions.parliament.tas.gov.au/haepet/Home/PetitionDetails/147?title=Petition%20Details) if you can!

 ---